clinical-meteor/node-on-fhir/CONTRIBUTING.md

 Lastly, you may need to re-link the package each time you make updates.  :/  There is a `rollup --watch` command that you can use to ease this task; but its a bit brittle and easy to forget to run.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](LICENSE.txt).

+## Coding Style Guide

+- Terseness causes obfuscation and errors.
+Spell out variable names.
+Don't use abbreviations.

+- Practice defensive programming with circut breakers and bulkheads.
+This begins by embracing the lodash `get()` function whenever you want to access a JSON object's field.

+- This is intended to be a 12 Factor App.
+As part of this design philosophy, config variables are exposed as environment variables.
+As such, all the application settings are stored in `Meteor.settings` which itself can be set via `METEOR_SETTINGS` at run time.
+Any sort of variable that might be specific to a specific client or installation should be brought in the Meteor.settings file.
+When in doubt, extract it out.
+Use `get(Meteor, 'settings.public.foo')` and feel free to add custom fields to the settings file.
+It's getting huge already, but that's okay.
+Be sure to document the new settings fields that you introduce.

+- Quotes vs double quotes - an over-rated argument.
+Start with double quotes, since it's required for creating valid JSON objects.
+Understand that double and single quotes can reference each other, and depending on the parsing, string building, or evals in your code you may need to switch between the two.
+We have this linting rule turned off.
+Be responsible.

+- Arrow functions vs `function`.
+Arrow functions and destructuring are nice, but are terse and difficult to follow and maintain.
+Use in this codebase is discouraged.
+There are many programmers rushing to the latest ES6 tutorials and trying to embrace all the latest programing syntax.
+Arrows have their time and place, but will be considered a sign of not having read the contributing guidelines.

+- Destructuring objects - `props` are one place where destructuring makes sense.
+In most other places, overuse of destructuring causes code to be difficult to read, and therefore difficult to maintain.